1. Organizer/Persons in Charge/Competitions and Disciplines

 13.3.2 Teams (not the 25-km-Race)

-There will be a team classification with the “Jedermann-Rennen“.
-Any number of riders can be registered to participate in the team classification.
-The ratio of sex and age of the team members is irrelevant; for this reason, the team classification needs to result from the unisex ranking list (unisex classification) of all participants.
+There is a team classification as part of the Everyman races.
+Any number of riders can be entered for the team classification.
+The ratio of gender and age of the team members is irrelevant (for this reason, the team classification must be based on the cross-gender ranking list (unisex classification) of all participants).

-The team classification is established by adding the team members’ place numbers.
-The unisex classification of the race is the decisive factor.
-For this, four successive riders of one team (riders 1 to 4 of team XX = team 1, riders 5 to 8 of team XX = team 2 etc.) will be classified as a team.
+The team ranking of the race is calculated by adding the team members’ rankings.
+The unisex ranking of the race is decisive for this.
+Four consecutive riders of a team (1st-4th rider team XX = team 1, 5th-8th rider team XX = team 2, etc.) are counted as a team.

-The team holding the lowest place number will win the daily team classification.
-If there is a tie between two or more teams, the best rider’s classification of the particular daily individual classification will be the decisive factor.
+The team with the lowest number of places wins the daily team classification.
+If there is a tie between one or more teams, the position of the best rider of the respective teams in the daily individual classification decides between these teams.

 13.4.
 Time Trial